matteorainone/S-P500---EUR50/README.md

-# Comparative analysis of two index
+# Comparative Analysis of Two Stock Indices

 ## Introduction
 The objective of this analysis is to compare the performance of two stock indices in the context of daily returns and trading volumes.
 Through a detailed analysis of historical data, we aim to highlight key differences and similarities between these two indices using statistical tools and graphical visualizations.